South African Class GE 2-8-2+2-8-2: Manufacturer

-In 1924, specifications were prepared by Colonel F.R.
-Collins DSO, Chief Mechanical Engineer of the South African Railways (SAR), for the Class GE 2-8-2+2-8-2 Double Mikado type Garratt locomotive.
-An order was placed with Beyer, Peacock and Company (BP) for the design and construction of six locomotives.
+In 1924, specifications were prepared by F.R.
+Collins, chief mechanical engineer of the South African Railways (SAR), for the Class GE 2-8-2+2-8-2 Double Mikado type Garratt locomotive.
+An order was placed with Beyer, Peacock & Company for the design and construction of six locomotives.

 They were delivered during March 1925, numbered in the range from 2260 to 2265 and erected in the Salvokop workshops in Pretoria.
 The Class GE was the only purebred Garratt Double Mikado type to see service on the SAR.

-The locomotives proved to be most successful and a second order for ten engines was placed with BP in 1926.
+The locomotives proved to be most successful and a second order for ten engines was placed with Beyer, Peacock & Company in 1926.
 These were placed in traffic during November of that year, numbered in the range from 2266 to 2275.

-A third order for two locomotives, also from BP, followed in 1930, numbered 2276 and 2277 and placed in service in February 1931.
+A third order for two locomotives, also from Beyer, Peacock & Company, followed in 1930, numbered 2276 and 2277 and placed in service in February 1931.